A Game of Thrones-Chapter 60

 Jon lies that he is well when asked by Lord Commander Mormont.
-When he threw the burning curtains onto the wight of Othor, Jon burned his hand more seriously than he had realized.
-His right hand is swathed in bandages halfway to the elbow and pains him constantly, but Maester Aemon has assured him that there will be no permanent damage aside from the scars.
+His right hand is swathed in bandages halfway to the elbow and pains him constantly.
+When he threw the burning curtains onto the wight of Othor, Jon burned his hand more seriously than he realized, but Maester Aemon has assured him that there will be no permanent damage aside from the scars.
 Jon is glad, however, that only Ghost can see him writhe and weep from the pain at night.
 Yet, when he does manage to sleep, Jon has nightmares of battling a wight with his father’s face that are far worse.

 Jon notices that the Lord Commander looks old and grumpy without his beard, which has been shaved after it was badly singed in the fire.
 Mormont explains to Jon that the rangers’ search has found no sign of his uncle or more wights; two of those were bad enough.
 Still both Mormont and Maester Aemon are sure there will be more because the cold winds are rising.

-Jon states there was a bird last night, saying he was hoping there was something about his father.
-Mormont tells Jon that he would have told him if there was a message about his father.
+Jon states there was a bird last night, saying he hoped for news of his father.
+Mormont assures Jon that he would have told him if there was.
 This message brought word that Ser Barristan Selmy has been cast out of the Kingsguard and is now wanted for treason, having killed two gold cloaks sent to arrest him.
-Mormont’s distaste is plain for men who would send gold cloaks to arrest a knight with the renown of Ser Barristan the Bold.
+Mormont’s distaste is plain for men who would send gold cloaks to arrest a knight as renowned of Ser Barristan the Bold.
 The Lord Commander goes on to lament that they have white shadows in the woods, undead stalking the halls, and a boy on the Iron Throne.

-Mormont notes that Grand Maester Pycelle did not include any news about Jon’s sisters—they only tell them what they want them to know.
-Jon thinks that he is only told what they want him to know—he has heard nothing of his brother Robb Stark in the south.
+Mormont notes that Grand Maester Pycelle did not include any news about Jon’s sisters; they only tell the Night's Watch what they want them to know.
+Jon thinks that he is only told what Mormont want him to know; he has heard nothing of his brother Robb Stark in the south.

-When he was young, Jon dreamed of doing great deeds, imagining saving his father’s life and being granted Ice in reward, but he knew it was a folly.
-Now the memory shames him to think that he might wish to steal his brother’s birthright.
-Jon does not feel that he deserves Longclaw, either, and attempts to decline but Mormont insists he has earned it with his quick thinking of using fire to destroy the wight.
-Jon accepts but thinks that Mormont is not his father—Eddard Stark is—and he dreams of Ice.
+When he was young, Jon dreamed of doing great deeds and being granted Ice in reward for saving his father’s life, but he knew it was a folly.
+Now the memory that he might wish to steal his brother’s birthright shames him.
+Jon does not feel that he deserves Longclaw either and attempts to decline, but Mormont insists he has earned it with his quick thinking to use fire to destroy the wight.
+Jon accepts, but reminds himself that Mormont is not his father and he still dreams of Ice.

 Mormont insists, however, that none of this means that he approves of Jon’s actions: it takes a man to wield Longclaw and he expects Jon to act the part.
-Jon agrees, thinking again that it is not the blade he would have chosen, but a fine blade, and is glad that he is free from Ser Allister.
+Jon agrees, thinking again that it is not the blade he would have chosen, but a fine one.
+He is also glad to be free from Ser Allister.
 Then Mormont sends Jon to fetch his supper.
 As he leaves, Jon sees the guards smiling; one man comments on the sword’s quality and another tells Jon he earned it.
 Jon is angry but cannot say why.

-Clydas is helping the master in the rookery when Jon arrives.
+Clydas is helping Maester Aemon in the rookery when Jon arrives.
 The maester dismisses Clydas and asks Jon to assist him with feeding the ravens.
-As they work, Maester Aemon explains that, although other birds can be trained to fly messages, the Night's Watch has always preferred ravens.
-The old man goes on to explain to Jon that the sworn brothers do not wed because love is the bane of honor and duty, which the Night’s Watch cannot afford; they must be totally committed to defending the realm from the darkness to the north.
+As they work, Aemon explains that although other birds can be trained to fly messages the Night's Watch has always preferred ravens.
+The old man goes on to explain that the sworn brothers do not wed because love is the bane of honor and duty, which the Night’s Watch cannot afford; they must be totally committed to defending the realm from the darkness to the north.

-When Jon fails to understand, the maester explains that in every man’s life there comes a day when he must choose between his vows of duty and his love for his family and that only one man in ten thousand is strong enough to choose duty.
+When Jon fails to understand, the maester explains that in every man’s life there comes a day when he must choose between his duty and his family, and only one man in ten thousand is strong enough to choose duty.
 Jon questions if the maester believes this is his day.
 Maester Aemon only replies that he knows the choice is always hard.
 Jon insists that the old man does not know what it feels like to be in his situation.

 Maester Aemon sighs and sadly tells Jon that his vows have been tested three times: once as a boy, once in his prime, and once as an old man.
-The old maester elaborates that the last was just as hard as the others, regardless that he was blind, frail, and helpless.
-He recalls how it grieved him to sit forgotten as his ravens brought the news from the south of the ruin of his House and the death of his brother’s grandson, and his poor son, and even the little children.
+The old maester elaborates that the last test was just as hard as the others, regardless that he was blind, frail, and helpless.
+He recalls how it grieved him to sit forgotten as his ravens brought news from the south of the ruin of his House and the death of his brother’s grandson, and his son, and even the little children.

 Jon asks who Maester Aemon is, almost in dread.
-The old man insists that he is only a maester of the Citadel bound to Castle Black and the Night’s Watch, but that his father was Maekar, the First of His Name, and that his brother Aegon ruled after him in Aemon’s stead.
-Jon is astounded, but Aemon continues to declare that he does know how Jon feels, and so he will not tell Jon to stay or go.
+The old man insists that he is only a maester of the Citadel bound to Castle Black and the Night’s Watch, but that his father was Maekar, the First of His Name, and that his brother Aegon ruled after their father in his stead.
+Jon is astounded.
+Aemon declares that he does know how Jon feels, and so he will not tell Jon to stay or go.
 Jon must make his own choice, and live with it for the rest of his days as Aemon has.